 Child: I don’t want new friends.
 I want my old friends.
 You don’t understand me at all.
 I hate it here, and I hate you.

 No wonder the child feels misunderstood.
-She has told her parent that she is unhappy, and he has dismissed her feelings as mistaken, and wrong.
-She feels alone and misunderstood, her parent feels cross that she is not making an effort – after all the work they put in to find a good school.
+They told their parent that they are unhappy, and the parent has dismissed their feelings as mistaken, and wrong.
+They feel alone and misunderstood, their parent feels cross that they are not making an effort – after all the work they put in to find a good school.
 There is no communication.

 Now try this: